 And, as it has for the first few months of 2021, a new month not only means a new look at my language goals as a part of Clear the List, but also a new Quest as a part of Language Conqueror!

-It’s a course I work on together with my friend Caitlin Sacasas of 5 Minute Japanese.
-And each month, we highlight a new topic to help you learn a new language through passion-driven learning.
+It’s a course I work on and each month, we highlight a new topic to help you learn a new language through passion-driven learning.
 In the month of March, we’re all about food.
 You can learn more, get a feel for our teaching style, and download our free PDF here: Get the Free PDF

 And if that’s not enough, you can also get a feel for our teaching style with Snack-Sized Language!